joshwolfer/doctorconsul/README.md

 ### PKI / Certificates

+HashiCorp Vault will eventually be implemented in the future as the Certificate Authority for the Consul Connect Service Mesh.

+* The Vault server is currently commented out in the docker-compose file.
 * Add Vault as the ConnectCA
 * Use a unique CA keyset for each DC (`DC1` / `DC2`)
   * This is how separately managed clusters would work in the real world.